Marianna Service Unit

-Mid-December of 2019, the service unit in Baton Rouge, LA moved to Marianna, FL to help with rebuilding from the hurricane that swept through in October of 2018.
+Mid-December of 2019, the service unit in Baton Rouge, LA moved to Marianna, FL to help with rebuilding from the Hurricane Michael that swept through in October of 2018.
 As the fourth strongest hurricane to make landfall in the contiguous United States, Hurricane Michael ripped through with devastating 160 mph winds, snapping trees for many miles, toppling them onto homes and businesses, wreaking havoc with roofs and causing subsequent rain damage.
 An estimated 23,000 tarps have been distributed for damaged roofs.
 Marianna is 58 miles from Mexico Beach where Michael made landfall.
 The weather tower here recorded upwards of 150 mph winds before toppling from the force of it.

 Currently, the young men here are working with the Chipola Baptist Association, accepting the challenges of chainsaw work, roofing, drywall, and flooring.